tgstation-operations/awx-playbook/README.md

 This project can be used to deploy a distributed Keycloak installation, which will have multiple Keycloak servers spread across different hosts backed with a PostgreSQL database.

+## Necessary Host Groups

+The deployment of these playbooks requires a set of hosts with the following groups...

+``docker_swarm_manager``: Assign to a single host, this will be the manager of the swarm

+``docker_swarm_worker``: Assign to each non-manager host which will host a Keycloak instance, these will be workers added to the docker swarm.

 ## Included Playbooks

 Note that the file descriptions below occur in the order they were intended to be run within a workflow.